bruderstein/PythonScript/docs/source/notepad.rst

 .. method:: notepad.runMenuCommand(menuName, menuOption[, refreshCache]) -> bool

    Runs a command from the menus.
-   For built-in menus use notepad.menuCommand(), for non built-in menus (e.g. TextFX and macros you've defined), use ``notepad.runMenuCommand(menuName, menuOption)``.
+   For most built-in menus use notepad.menuCommand(), but for menus that are created dynamically (e.g. the macro menu), use ``notepad.runMenuCommand(menuName, menuOption)``.
 For other plugin commands (in the plugin menu), use ``notepad.runPluginCommand(pluginName, menuOption)_``